softchris/golang-book/02-data-types/04-interfaces/README.md

 # Go from the beginning - interfaces

+This chapter covers what an interface and what too use it for.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- What an interface and how it differs from a struct
+- How to add behavior
+- Implement an interface
+- Type assertions
+- Changing a value

+## Interface

 To describe what an interface is, lets start by talking about structs and how they are different from an interface.

 With structs, we can define properties we want a concept to have, like for example a car: